 MISSION STATEMENT

-Our goal at Pfood Pfairness in Pflugerville Schools is to ensure that every student may receive nourishing meals without worrying about debt or embarrassment.
-No child should ever experience hunger or humiliation as a result of their family’s financial situation.
+Our goal at Pfood Pfairness in Pflugerville Schools is to ensure every student has access to hot, nourishing meals without worrying about debt or embarrassment.
+No child should ever have to choose between hunger and humiliation.

 Why Help?